 Gonzaga is a fantastic place to study the environment.

-We have more than a dozen National Parks, National Forests, and National Recreations Areas within less than a day's drive from Spokane, including some of the literal wonders of the world.
-From the deepest canyon in North America to not one, but two UN World Heritage Sites in the region, Gonzaga is an ENVS Major's dream location.
-And did you know: the largest floods ever to occur in the history of the planet passed right through Spokane – less than 10,000 years ago?
+Gonzaga is ENVS Major's dream location: we have more than a dozen National Parks, National Forests, and National Recreations Areas within less than a day's drive from Spokane, including some of the literal wonders of the world.
+Situated within our region are the deepest canyon in North America (Hells Canyon) as well as not just one, but two UN World Heritage Sites (Yellowstone and Glacier National Parks).
+Did you know: the largest floods ever to occur in the history of the planet passed right through Spokane - less than 10,000 years ago?
 At Gonzaga you'll have opportunities to study these places and events.
 You also have a number of organizations and clubs available to you including: Gonzaga Environmental Organization (GEO) student club; Marian Hall Outdoor Adventure and Leadership Theme Community; and Gonzaga Outdoors student club.

 CAS Degree Worksheets